davidvi/tissueviewer/README.md

 Now you can navigate to http://[IP address]:[port] in your web browser to access ImmunoViewer.

 If you leave the IP address to default (0.0.0.0) and the port is exposed to the network other people can also view your slides.

+## Acknowledgements

+The script to tile big TIF files was adapted from the [OpenSlide-python repo](https://github.com/openslide/openslide-python).